altillimity/L-Band-Decoders/README.md

 ## FengYun Decoder

 A small standalone program that makes frames from synced FY-3 symbols.
 Basically a FengYun decoder!
-More info the dedicated folder.
+More info in the dedicated folder.